Lead in Toys and Lead Poisoning in Children

 Sadly, an estimated 815 million children worldwide have suffered from lead poisoning.
 That's a staggering one out of every three children.
 More than half of these children live in developing countries.
 The other half live in developed countries with regulations on lead.

 How Can You Check Consumer Products for Lead in Your Child's Toys?

 If you suspect your child's toys and other household products have lead, there are ways to know for sure.
 Some products contain warnings about lead exposure.
 A word of caution - do not rely on at-home lead testing kits.
 The only way to know if a toy contains high levels of lead is to have a certified laboratory test the product.

 The Federal Hazardous Substances Act (FHSA) requires companies to include precautionary labels on any lead-containing household product.
 Also, for the most part, the use of lead in toys and other children's products is illegal.

 Due to the stringent restrictions on lead use in toys, lead is no longer commonly found in toys.
 However, if your child plays with older toys, be careful.
 Toy manufacturers used to paint their toys with lead-based paint.

 You can also find lead in toys manufactured in a foreign country such as China or India.
 There needs to be rigorous quality control upon imports to the United States.
 Be cautious of all toys with metal pieces your child may put in their mouth.

 Signs of Lead Poisoning in Children

-Lead poisoning can be difficult to detect because the symptoms are generally not severe until the child is very seriously ill.
-Therefore, it’s important to be aware of the sources of lead poisoning and be vigilant that your child is not regularly exposed to potential lead sources.
-Even low levels of lead exposure can result in:
+It's essential to be aware of the sources of lead poisoning and be vigilant in protecting your child from lead exposure.
+Low levels of lead exposure can result in:

 - Hearing problems